 Generating Proxy Classes¶

 You can generate proxy classes using the proxy generation Gradle plugin either within Android Studio or directly with Gradle.
-In addition, a proxy generator command line tool is included in the SAP Cloud Platform SDK for Android download.
+In addition, a proxy generator command line tool is included in the SAP BTP SDK for Android download.
 See Generating Proxy Classes for the steps to generate proxy classes.

 Convenience Methods for the Generated Service Class¶